Val Kilmer Details Romances With Angelina Jolie, Cher, Cindy Crawford & ‘Most Painful’ Heartbreak In New Book

 Dear reader.
 I have a crush on you.
 And now, more than ever want to escape with you.
 It’s dangerous, though based on the last 48 hours, it would seem everything is.
 They say when one of your five senses is compromised, you can feel the others become heightened.
 My speech was compromised, a few years back, but I now see and feel things I had never seen or felt before.
 So please indulge me, as we travel with lightning speed because I’ve led a lightning-speed life.
 Welcome to my book, I’m Your Huckleberry, it will be available everywhere on April 21, but you can order copies now from your favorite bookstore.
 Stay safe out there, reader, I'd love you along for the ride. – the man behind the book

-While his heart was broken by Hannah, Kilmer wrote that his ex-loves Cher and Cindy Crawford helped him through some difficult times.
-The actor described Cher, his girlfriend in the early 1980s, as loyal, adding that once she enters your heart she “never leaves.”
+While Kilmer’s heart was broken by Hannah, he wrote that his ex-loves Cher and Crawford helped him through some difficult times.
+The actor described Cher — his girlfriend in the early 1980s — as loyal, adding that once she enters your heart she “never leaves.”
 He also wrote that Cher’s “steadfast love and loyalty never die.”

-The Doors star also wrote that Cher was by his side following his 2015 throat cancer diagnosis and that she was able to make him laugh during a frightening emergency situation.
+The Doors star also wrote that Cher was by his side following his 2015 throat cancer diagnosis and that she made him laugh during a frightening emergency situation.
 Kilmer revealed that the “If I Could Turn Back Time” singer invited him to stay in her guest house while his health was declining, per Fox News.

 “One night, I suddenly awoke vomiting blood that covered the bed like a scene out of The Godfather, ” he wrote.
 “Cher stepped in and stepped up.”

-Kilmer noted that after they called 911, he saw Cher checking out the handsome paramedic who arrived on the scene.
+Kilmer noted that after they called 911, he saw the singer checking out the handsome paramedic who arrived on the scene.

 “Only in Hollywood, right?” he wrote.
 “Despite the fact that I was covered in blood, I caught her eye and bounced my brows like Groucho Marx.
 Hubba hubba.
 Cher was bashful to be busted but then couldn’t help laughing out loud at the audacity.”